syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Image-Extraction.md

 ---
 title: Working with image extraction | Syncfusion
-description: This section explains extracting images and image information from PDF document using Essential PDF
+description: This section explains extracting image from PDF document using Essential PDF
 platform: file-formats
 control: PDF
 documentation: UG
 ---
-# Working with image extraction
+# Working with Image Extraction

-Essential PDF provides the support to extract images from a particular page or an entire PDF document.You can extract the images from a page using the [ExtractImages](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase~ExtractImages().html) method in the [PdfPageBase](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase.html) class.
+Essential PDF provides the support to extract images from a particular page or an entire PDF document.
+You can extract the images from a page using the [ExtractImages](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase~ExtractImages().html) method in the [PdfPageBase](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase.html) class.

-Please refer the below code snippet to extract the images from a PDF page.
+Refer to the following code snippet to extract the images from a PDF page.

 {% tabs %}

 {% highlight c# %}

-//Load an existing PDF.
+//Load an existing PDF

 PdfLoadedDocument loadedDocument = new PdfLoadedDocument(fileName);

-//Load first page.
+//Load the first page

 PdfPageBase pageBase = loadedDocument.Pages[0];

-//Extract images from first page.
+//Extract images from first page

 Image[] extractedImages = pageBase.ExtractImages();

-//close the document
+//Close the document

 loadedDocument.Close(true);